nus-cs2103/website-base/admin/tp-tasks-fragment.md

 {{ icon_x_red }} adding/changing features<br>
 {{ icon_x_red }} any UI changes (even purely cosmetic enhancements e.g., alignments, style changes are not allowed).

-**Using 'Planned Enhancements' DG section to counter known feature flaws:** Given you are not allowed to fix feature flaws in {{ version_final }}, we allow you to optionally add a section named `Appendix: Planned Enhancements` to the end of the DG, containing an itemized list of fixes you propose to add in the near future, to counter known feature flaws.
+**Using 'Planned Enhancements' DG section to counter known feature flaws:** Given you are not allowed to fix feature flaws in {{ version_final }}, we allow you to optionally add a section named `Appendix: Planned Enhancements` to the end of the DG.
+More details in the panel below:

-* This section may contain up to `team_size x 2` enhancements %%e.g., a 5-person team can have up to 10 enhancements%%.
-* Each enhancement should be specific, describing the feature flaw it addresses and how exactly the feature will be changed, providing sample UIs/inputs/outputs if applicable. e.g.,
-  > 1. The current error message for a failed contact deletion `Operation failed!` is too general.
-We plan to make the error message also mention which action failed and the reason for the failure: `The contact Amy Lee could not be deleted as it is referenced by another contact Ben Chua`.
-* Each enhancement should be a tweak to an existing feature, and should not be a new feature altogether.
-* `type.FeatureFlaw` bug reports matching an item in this section will not be penalized for the team, and testers will not earn credit for reporting them either.
-However, testers can report `type.FeatureFlaw` bugs on the enhancements listed in this section, if they think the planned feature tweak itself is flawed/inadequate.
+{{ embed_topic("tp-deliverables-dg-fragment.md#planned-enhancements-info", "Admin " + icon_embedding + " tP → Deliverables → DG (extract): Planned Enhancements", "3", indent="1") }}

 **FAQs on what is allowed during the feature freeze:**